opennetworkinglab/aether-docs/edge_deployment/site_planning.rst

     These are needed for two cases of the Pronto deployment:

-     1. On the Management Server, there should bet (at least) two VLAN interfaces created attached to the ``eno2`` network port, which are used to provide connectivity to the management plane and fabric.
+     1. On the management router, there should bet (at least) two VLAN interfaces created attached to the ``eno2`` network port, which are used to provide connectivity to the management plane and fabric.
         These interfaces should be named ``<name of vlan><vlan ID>``, so the